White pine planting and care - Tending white pine

 Control vegetation in a three-foot diameter around the tree.

 Control vegetation for a distance of 3 feet around the tree.
-Grasses and weeds can be controlled by mowing or mulching or the use of individual "weed control" mats.
-Larger plantings may require the use of herbicides.
-Consult with a forester or other professional on the kinds, timing, and application methods best suited for your situation.
+Grasses and weeds can be controlled by mowing, mulching, or using individual "weed control" mats.
+More extensive plantings may require the use of herbicides.
+Consult a forester or other professional on the kinds, timing, and application methods best suited for your situation.
 Shrubs can be controlled through hand-cutting or herbicides.

 The shade from overstory trees should be maintained at about 50 percent (the percentage of the area where direct sunlight hits the ground).
 If shade becomes too dense, partial removal of overstory trees may be necessary.
-This can be done through careful selection and removal or girdling of some of the overstory trees.
-Leave girdled trees standing to provided wildlife habitat.
+This can be done by carefully selecting and removing or girdling some of the overstory trees.
+Leave girdled trees standing to provide wildlife habitat.

 a piece of paper wrapped and stapled around the terminal bud.